jasny/improved-php-type/README.md

     mixed type_cast(mixed $var, string $type, Throwable $throwable = null)

-Check the variable has a specific type or can be castd to that type, otherwise throw a `TypeError` or exception.
+Check the variable has a specific type or can be casted to that type, otherwise throw a `TypeError` or exception.

 This function is similar to `type_check`, with the difference that is will cast the value in some cases